pacav69/x16devproject/instructions.md

     -run -prg

-open command palette by pressing ctrl+shift+p

 ## How to create ACME Assembler project

 open command palette by pressing ctrl+shift+p
 type:

     VS64

-select VS64:create ACME Assembler project this will create a framework for a ACME project
+select VS64:create ACME Assembler project this will create a framework for ACME project

-## Update changelog

-record changes made to files in the changelog.txt so other people can see what was modified